Midnight Zoo: Probability

 The only probability present on Midnight Zoo that can be computed is the chance of success on the Bonus Board.
 This is equal to $12C3$ or 1 in 220.

 The relative ease of the questions featured on Midnight Zoo suggest easy winnings for contestants.
 However, one must consider two important factors present in the game that restrict successful callers.
 Firstly, one must consider the chance of actually being chosen as a contestant.
 Secondly, one must consider the number of possible answers for the questions with respect to the number of available answers on the game board.

 Pricing and procedure

 Midnight Zoo contestants are charged at a premium rate of 55c per call or text.
 The method of player selection was handled by registering interest via SMS or landline.
 When selected, players would receive a call from Midnight Zoo.
-Problems arising from this method include Midnight Zoo's use of a unknown number, eliminating a number of mobile users who ignore such calls.
+Problems arising from this method include Midnight Zoo's use of an unknown number, eliminating a number of mobile users who ignore such calls.